-News - 2022 / 2023: After recently joining the School of Computing Science at the University of Glasgow, I am looking for collaborators to co-develop new research.
-If you are interested in working with me, please get in touch (lauritz.thamsen at glasgow.ac.uk).
+News - 2023 / 2024: After recently joining the School of Computing Science at the University of Glasgow and submitting my first individual proposal to EPSRC, I am looking for collaborators to co-develop new research.
+If you are interested in collaborating, please get in touch (lauritz.thamsen at glasgow.ac.uk).

 I am currently involved in the following funded research projects, which I also helped to put forward: